dogukannn/hixypixy/README.md

 shadertoy like pixel shader viewer for hlsl

-press "r" to reload shaders
+Shaders will recompile when a change is detected, if you want to reload manually press "r".

 ## TODO
 - [x] ~~Auto reload shader when the file is changed~~